 - Highly configurable—Many processor extensions and features (callt, prepare/dispose, etc) can be selectively enabled or disabled in the compiler, with full support provided in the Green Hills libraries.

 A comprehensive suite of run-time libraries for C, C++, and EC++ are included in the corresponding compiler distributions for each language.
 Several different versions of the libraries are provided to accommodate different combinations of processor and memory models.
 The combinations include hardware vs. software floating point, and CPU specific versions.
 Full featured start-up code and libraries include automatic copy of data from ROM to RAM and system call emulation.

 Green Hills has incorporated the MISRA C guidelines for C programming into MULTI and its optimizing compilers.
 MULTI’s MISRA C support enables developers to easily select the MISRA rules to automatically enforce, resulting in cleaner code and fewer bugs.
 At compiler time, violations of MISRA C rules are reported.
 Violations that can only be detected at runtime are automatically detected and reported by Green Hills Software’s advanced run-time error detection.
 MULTI supports MISRA C 1999 and 2004.

 - 850eserv2—Supports a wide variety of In-Circuit Emulators from Renesas.
 Full support is included for the built-in instruction and data trace capabilities, which is fully integrated with the TimeMachine Debugging Suite.
-When combined with the Green Hills SuperTrace Probe, trace collection potential can be extended into the gigabytes.

 - Support for the ASTC OSCAR VLAB virtual platform solution and the Synopsys Virtual Platform Manager is available, enabling developer to engage with their V850 and RH850 hardware platforms before the board even exists